|Nutrition Facts (per serving)|

 Plain roasted cauliflower is plenty delicious, but jazzing it up with a little spice makes a good thing even better.
-Curry powder -- usually made with a blend of cumin, turmeric, mustard, ginger, coriander, saffron, and other spices -- tends to be warming but not painfully hot, so it's a nice entry-level blend if you're feeding kids or those wary of spicy foods.
+Curry powder—usually made with a blend of cumin, turmeric, mustard, ginger, coriander, saffron, and other spices—tends to be warming but not painfully hot, so it's a nice entry-level blend if you're feeding kids or those wary of spicy foods.
 It's easy to find in the spice aisle of most supermarkets, and you can't beat the simplicity of using a prepared blend.
 Prefer to DIY?
-Thai Food Expert Darlene Schmidt offers this Easy Curry Powder recipe; it can be customized to meet your preferred level of heat or to hew closer to an Indian curry blend.
+Try this easy curry powder recipe; it can be customized to meet your preferred level of heat or to hew closer to an Indian curry blend.

-Trying to entice your kids to eat more veggies?
 Try breaking the florets into small, bite-sized pieces, and dub the dish "cauliflower popcorn."
 To make things fun, pour the cauliflower into a bowl, and let the kids eat with their hands.
-Offer the "popcorn" as a snack, or at the start of a meal -- studies have shown that kids eat more veggies when they are hungry.
+Offer the "popcorn" as a snack or at the start of a meal—studies have shown that kids eat more veggies when they are hungry.
 Remember that smaller florets will take less time to cook (usually about 10 to 15 minutes), so keep an eye on them.
-(And don't pretend it's regular popcorn -- kids deserve to know what they're eating, and know when they're being duped!)
+(And don't pretend it's regular popcorn—kids deserve to know what they're eating, and know when they're being duped!)